As we kick off another celebration of Pride Month, our writers discuss what diversity and inclusivity means to them and why we really do give a damn.

 Equality can mean numerous things, but at its base, I choose to feel that it means “equal”.
-This doesn’t allow for any one group to feel superior from another, nor does it boast that anyone is deserving of more rights.
+This doesn’t allow for any one group to feel superior to another, nor does it boast that anyone is deserving of more rights.
 Really, all equality means is that the same rights, freedoms, and expectations are allowed to everyone.
-It’s the Golden Rule of humanity, if you will: “Treat others how you would like to be treated”.
+It’s the Golden Rule of humanity: “Treat others how you would like to be treated”.

 Freedom of speech…well, that’s something else.